srai86825/ChatIn-Native/readme.md

 - React Native Expo: A framework for building native apps using React.
 - Socket.io: A library for real-time, bidirectional and event-based communication.
-- [Add any other technologies or libraries used in your project]

 ## Installation